Start here

 Gauge measures the thickness of the wire the ring is made from.
 Diameter measures the ring across in millimeters.
 The two get confused often because gauge runs in reverse: a lower gauge number is a thicker wire.
 A 5mm 22 gauge ring is a smaller ring made from thinner wire; the same 5mm in 18 gauge is the same diameter but noticeably stronger because the wire itself is heavier.

-Most polymer clay earrings sit comfortably in the 18-22 gauge range with 4-8mm diameters.
+Start with a small assortment, then narrow to your defaults.
 Pick gauge first by the piece's weight and the stress on the join, then pick diameter to keep the chain path short and the design centered under the ear wire or chain.

 One more practical note on gauge: thinner wire reads lighter visually and physically, but it also flexes more in normal wear.
 If you are joining a heavier slab earring to an ear wire, a 22 gauge ring may look right and still slowly work open at the gap over weeks of wear.
 The gauge has to match the weight, not just the look.